Home Equity Loan Requirements: What You’ll Need to Qualify

 Cash-out refinance

-A cash-out refinance involves taking out a new mortgage that pays off and replaces your current mortgage, but with a higher amount than you currently owe: The difference will come to you as cash.
+A cash-out refinance involves taking out a new mortgage that pays off and replaces your current mortgage, but with a higher amount than you currently owe.
+The amount over and above what you owe will come to you as cash.
 You’ll also pay typical mortgage closing costs.

 Home equity line of credit (HELOC)